taner-97/taner-97/README.md

-- #Hi there 👋, I'm Taner Safet!
+# Hi there 👋 Taner Safet's Github
 - 👀 I’m interested in frontend technologies and JavaScript

 # Interests